 In 1789 during a voyage to Italy with his student fellow Fleuriau de Bellevue he also travelled trough Tyrol.
 In the Brenner Pass area and between the cities of Bozen und Trento he noted a rock similar to limestone, but which showed no appreciable effervescences with acids.
 He published these observations in July 1791 in a letter to the "Journal of Physique".

-son of the Alpinist/naturalist Horace Benedict de Saussure requested some samples to analyze it.
+Nicolas de Saussure, son of the Alpinist/naturalist Horace Benedict de Saussure requested some samples to analyze it.
 After some tentative denominations like "Tyrolit" or "Saussurit" in 1792 de Saussure published the "Analyse de la Dolomie" in the "Journal of Physique".

-it was not realized until the publication of Dolomieu that the rock was composed of a peculiar Ca-Mg carbonate.
+Even if the rock itself was not completely unknown, in fact called "Spat" or "Perlspat" by miners, it was not realized until the publication of Dolomieu that the rock was composed of a peculiar Ca-Mg carbonate.
 The Italian naturalist Giovanni Arduino (1713-1795) published in 1779 his observations about a peculiar limestone, found in the mountains surrounding Verona, but he didn't delve further into the subject and consider the idea of a new mineral.

-So the name "Dolomite" became soon established, and in 1794 Richard Kirman introduced the Dolomite as a new mineral; the name from there became used to name the dolostone rocks and finally
+So the name "Dolomite" became soon established, and in 1794 Richard Kirman introduced the Dolomite as a new mineral; the name from there became used to name the dolostone rocks and finally gave the Dolomites their actual name.

-Dolomite Mountains as the rock forming them became a major problem in geology.
+In the 19th century the genesis of both the Dolomite Mountains as the rock forming them became a major problem in geology.
 One of the most important achievements' was the recognition that the outstanding peaks and mountain groups are remains of ancient carbonate platforms and coral reefs.

 In early days of geology less was known about the bottom of the sea and sedimentation occurring in oceans, only in 1842 Darwin formulated a first hypothesis dealing with the formations of tropic reefs.

-his model, intensive field mapping was carried out, and in 1860 the German geologist Ferdinand von Richthofen (1833-1905) recognised as first the Schlern Mountain as a slope of an ancient reef and other peaks as the remnants of large carbonate platforms.
+Influenced by this model, intensive field mapping was carried out, and in 1860 the German geologist Ferdinand von Richthofen (1833-1905) recognised as first the Schlern Mountain as a slope of an ancient reef and other peaks as the remnants of large carbonate platforms.

 Fig.2.
 In Leopold von Buch´s work "Esquisse d´une carte geologique de la parte meridionale du Tyrol" (1822) the author distinguishes carbonatic (light blue) from dolomitic rocks (dark blue).

-ks in the Dolomites formed, the next urgent questions was if dolomite was a primary product of marine deposition or a secondary product of alteration of common limestone.
+After geologists could answer how the most spectacular rock walls and peaks in the Dolomites formed, the next urgent questions was if dolomite was a primary product of marine deposition or a secondary product of alteration of common limestone.

-The appropriately denominated Hauptdolomit, the "main dolostone" formation, was defined in the Bavarian Alps by VON GUEMBEL 1857, and introduced in the stratigraphic nomenclature of the Alps in 1876 by LEPSIUS.
+An insight to the problem came from the study of a characteristic geological formation in the Dolomites and its depositional environment: The appropriately denominated Hauptdolomit, the "main dolostone" formation, was defined in the Bavarian Alps by VON GUEMBEL 1857, and introduced in the stratigraphic nomenclature of the Alps in 1876 by LEPSIUS.

 Fig.3.
 Example of Hauptdolomite forming steep rock walls, the Sass dla Crusc (Hl.
 Kreuz Kofel) 2.907m (with locals).